 - Store at room temperature.

 - Follow how to store closely.
-Read the package insert that comes with this medicine.
+Read the package insert that comes with interferon beta-1b.
 If you have questions about how to store interferon beta-1b, talk with your pharmacist.

 - Use right away after mixing or you may store in a refrigerator for up to 3 hours.